 6.9.7.3.2 Rendering of the MASA part

-First, direct and diffuse power factors and surround coherence ratios are computed using the methods described in clause 6.5.7.2.2, based on the direct-to-total energy ratio rdirk,m,i and the surround coherence γk,m.
+First, the direct and diffuse power factors and surround coherence ratios are computed based on the direct-to-total energy ratio rdirk,m,i and the surround coherence γk,m, using the methods described in clause 6.5.7.2.2.

-Then, directional responses are computed using the methods described in clause 6.5.7.2.3 based on the MASA spatial metadata.
+Then, directional responses are computed based on the MASA spatial metadata using the methods described in clause 6.5.7.2.3.

 Then, diffuse responses are computed using the methods described in clause 6.5.7.2.4.